thomaseibner/snowflake-provisioning/README.md

 `sf_tieout` is a helper tool that allows you to easily compare data in Snowflake tables/views.
 It quantifies the differences between the objects and stores the results in tables in Snowflake.
 Since it compares data between tables/views it is easy to map/translate the contents of a table on the fly through a view.

 It is configured through a simple YAML file and stores the output as summaries in a number of tables.
-The tool is inspired by [https://medium.com/@alvaroparra/comparing-two-tables-in-snowflake-12455d28606](Alvaro Parra's) article on comparing data between tables.
-The comparisons take NULLs into account by leveraging the Snowflake [https://docs.snowflake.com/en/sql-reference/functions/equal_null](EQUAL_NULL) function.
-It also provides [https://docs.snowflake.com/en/sql-reference/functions/jarowinkler_similarity](JAROWINKLER_SIMILARITY) score, [https://docs.snowflake.com/en/sql-reference/functions/editdistance](EDITDISTANCE) value, and [https://docs.snowflake.com/en/sql-reference/functions/soundex](SOUNDEX) comparison for each data validation difference.
-The tables and views makes it easy to put a [https://streamlit.io/](Streamlit) UI on top of the data.
+The tool is inspired by [Alvaro Parra's](https://medium.com/@alvaroparra/comparing-two-tables-in-snowflake-12455d28606) article on comparing data between tables.
+The comparisons take NULLs into account by leveraging the Snowflake [EQUAL_NULL](https://docs.snowflake.com/en/sql-reference/functions/equal_null) function.
+It also provides [JAROWINKLER_SIMILARITY](https://docs.snowflake.com/en/sql-reference/functions/jarowinkler_similarity) score, [EDITDISTANCE](https://docs.snowflake.com/en/sql-reference/functions/editdistance) value, and [SOUNDEX](https://docs.snowflake.com/en/sql-reference/functions/soundex) comparison for each data validation difference.
+The tables and views makes it easy to put a [Streamlit](https://streamlit.io/) UI on top of the data.

 The name tieout is paying homeage to EJV's data comparison tool.